From daylight to sunset: Realistic image transformation using histogram matching

 )

-The brightness is uniformly distributed with peaks in the middle and high intensity region (0.5-0.9), corresponding to a bright day.
+The brightness is evenly distributed with peaks in the medium and high intensity regions (0.5–0.9), which corresponds to a bright day.

-Brightness is strongly concentrated in the lower part (0.0-0.3), which corresponds to darkened areas and tones of the sunset sky.
+The brightness is strongly concentrated in the lower part (0.0–0.3), which corresponds to the darkened areas and tones of the sunset sky.

-The image brightness values have been transformed to approximate the reference histogram:
+The brightness values of the image have been converted to approximate the reference histogram.:

-The peaks in high brightness characteristic of daylight have disappeared.
+The peaks in high brightness characteristic of daylight disappeared.

 Conclusion

-This example shows how to transform a bright daylight image into sunset shades using histogram matching and changing the intensity of HSV channels
+This example shows how to transform a bright daytime image into sunset shades by comparing histograms and changing the intensity of HSV channels.